xg590/IoT/Board/Raspberry_Pi/README.md

 ### Setup Raspberry Pi
-1. Download the Operating System "Raspbian" (I prefer the Raspbian Stretch with desktop)<br>
+1) Download the Operating System "Raspbian" (I prefer the Raspbian Stretch with desktop)<br>
 https://downloads.raspberrypi.org/raspbian_latest
-2. Write the img or iso of Raspbian to an empty 8GB+ Micro SD card. <br>
+2) Write the img or iso of Raspbian to an empty 8GB+ Micro SD card. <br>
 https://www.raspberrypi.org/documentation/installation/installing-images/<br>
 Using rufus in Windows: https://rufus.ie/<br>
 Using dd in Linux: dd bs=4M if=2018-11-13-raspbian-stretch.img of=/dev/sdX conv=fsync
-3. Configure SSH and WIFI so the SBC could be accessed remotely few minites after booting up.<br>
+3) Configure SSH and WIFI so the SBC (single-board computer) could be accessed remotely few minites after booting up.
-A new partition named "Boot" appeared after the Raspbian was written to the Micro SD card.
+* A new partition named "Boot" appeared after the Raspbian was written to the Micro SD card.
 Two files should be created in that partition.
-  - 3.1 Create an empty file named "ssh"
+  * 3.1 Create an empty file named "ssh"
-  - 3.2 Create a file named "wpa_supplicant.conf" and the content should be like
+  * 3.2 Create a file named "wpa_supplicant.conf" and the content should be like
 ```shell
   ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
   network={